I have been thinking a lot about finding hope and value. How we can find that hope, as individuals and as a community on our journey through life?

 Please take time to support the National Endowment for the Arts, Arts in Action, National Endowment for Humanities and Public Broadcasting.

 2016 started out to be an exciting year filled with both familiar settings and new opportunity.
-I was excited to share the news of my fellowship with First Peoples Fund as an Artist in Business.
-It was an amazing experience for which I’ll always be appreciative for.
+I was excited to share the news of the First Peoples Fund Artist in Business fellowship.
+It was an amazing experience for which I will always be appreciative for.
 The appreciation for this group is that they had faith in my beliefs and what I do, which will last a lifetime.
-Chi Miigwetch, many thanks, to all for support, enthusiasm and well wishes.
+Chi miigwech, many thanks, to all for their support, enthusiasm and well wishes.
 And thank you to those who have invested in purchasing work from me.
-Your patronage allows me to continue my practice in art.
-(And invest in things such as a website!)
+Your patronage allows me to continue my practice in art and be able to invest in the tools needed for sustainability.

-I admit that 2016 took me for a spin also.
-There was a lot of growth over this year and I’m thankful for everyone that I’ve met along the way.
-As someone who grew up in an isolated circle (truly a loner), taking time for various priorities, when I began putting myself out there was a learning experience.
-I wasn’t exactly the type of person who felt they learned much from institutions… I need and crave hands on involvement.
+I admit that 2016 had taken me for a spin also.
+There was a lot of growth over this year and I am thankful for everyone that I have met along the way.
+As someone who grew up in an isolated circle, taking time for various priorities, the act of putting myself out there was a learning experience.
+I was not exactly the type of person who felt they learned much from institutions, I need and crave hands on involvement.
 Being out in the real world made the most sense to me.
 Because of this, I will be a student for the rest of my life.
 Continually learning.
 Not only in my career, but personally as well.
-I am far from perfect by anyone’s standards, and I have yet to achieve my own expectations.
-There are things that happened in this last year that I cannot explain, or interpret yet, yet they have left lasting impressions.
+I am far from perfect by anyone’s standards, including my own.
+There are things that happened in this last year that I cannot explain, or interpret yet, though they have left lasting impressions.

-I was amazed to see what’s happening in Indian Country and beyond.
+I was amazed to see what is happening in Indian Country and beyond.
 There’s much unity.
 With growth and success, there is bound to be setbacks and indifferences.
-I’m very proud, despite the heartache, to witness and be part of something great.
-What I have learned over my short time here on Turtle Island, is that we don’t always agree.
+I am very proud, despite the heartache, to witness, and to be part of something great.
+What I have learned over my short time here on Turtle Island, is that we won’t always agree.
 We shouldn’t allow disagreements to break bonds and relationships.
-However, we can’t force relationships either.
-There has been such empowerment as individuals and as collective groups.
-Don’t let gossip, insecurities, and lack of communication create setbacks.
+However, we should not force relationships nor allow toxicity into our spaces.

 I am happy 2016 concluded.
-It had its triumphs, I also feel that an alarming fear has overcome me in ways.
-For my entire existence, I’m aware of oppression, disconnect, trauma… where I come from, this ran rampant.
-I listened to many people discuss their concerns of society.
-I share some of those concerns, and others cause more concern.
-Now, I see that these issues are far from going away, instead, the ugliness in survival is coming full force.
-Despite what our immediate futures hold, I am going to stay hopeful in the ability to survive through darker times.
+It had its triumphs and I also feel that an alarming fear has overcome me in many ways.
+For my entire existence as Indigenous woman, Anishinaabkwe, I am aware of oppression, disconnect, trauma… the experiences are rampant.
+I listen to many people discuss their concerns of society/ I share some of those concerns.
+Now, I see that these issues are far from ever going away, instead, the ugliness of survival is coming full force.
+Despite what our immediate future holds, I am going to stay hopeful in the ability to survive through darker times.
 We will navigate together if we are willing to.

-I observed a conversation regarding “Colorism,” and other issues, such as lateral racism.
+I observed a conversation regarding “colorism,” and other issues such as lateral violence.
 There are people that overcome adversity.
-There are some who manage adversity.
-Others are trying to navigate their way through.
-What works for one person doesn’t necessarily work for others.
-I’ve learned this personally, with my health, my spirituality, my relationships and my career.
+Others try to navigate their way through.
+What works for one person does not work for others.
+It is a truth that I have learned with my health, spirituality, relationships, and career.

-With that, I’m excited, anxious, nervous to the new year.
-I look forward to more growth with in me, I look forward to the world to rise above.
+With that rambling and reflection, I’m excited, anxious, nervous as we move into the new year.
+I look forward to more growth within me, I look forward to the world to rise above.
 Cheers to 2017.
-I’m thankful that I can begin the year with healthy children, a healthy husband and my perpetual awkwardness in society.
+I am thankful that I can begin the year with healthy children, a healthy husband, and my perpetual awkwardness.